Frequently Asked Questions

 Q: Where do you get your patterns?

-A: I buy most of my base patterns at Joann Fabrics, again because of location, but most of those are highly altered before they're useful for costume patterns.
-So, in the end of it, most patterns end up being quite custom. ^^ Occasionally I draft a new pattern, but not often, because I'm not all that great at it. o.o
+again because of location, but almost all of those are highly altered before they're useful for costume patterns.
+So, in the end of it, most patterns end up being quite custom.
+Occasionally I draft a new pattern, but not often, because I'm not all that great at it.
+I also use a lot of basic pieces, like circle skirts.

-Sewingpatterns.com is a great place to research patterns from lots of different companies, though I recommend purchasing patterns from a place like Joanns because they'll be much cheaper (watch for the $1 sales!).
+Sewingpatterns.com is a great place to research patterns from lots of different companies, though I recommend purchasing patterns from a place like Joanns or Hobby Lobby because they'll be much cheaper (watch for the $1 sales!).
 They have all of the standard commercial pattern companies, and many of the smaller companies, as well, and you can absolutely place orders with them.

 Q: Where do you get your wigs?

-A: I've purchased and styled most of my wigs myself, and I've learned a lot with each one!
+and I've learned a lot with each one!
 I get a lot of wigs from eBay, through a few particular stores there, as well as some online stores.

 - Wildcat Wigs